zulip/zulip/docs/subsystems/documentation.md

   might look at when deciding whether to use Zulip.
 We don't expect to ever have more than about 10 pages written using this system.

-* General user documentation: Our scalable system for documenting Zulip's huge collection of specific features without a lot of overhead or duplicated code/syntax, written in Markdown.
-We expect to eventually have around 100 pages written using this system.
-The target audience for this system is individual Zulip users.
+* User-facing documentation: Our scalable system for documenting Zulip's huge collection of specific features without a lot of overhead or duplicated code/syntax, written in Markdown.
+We have several hundred pages written using this system.
+There are 3 branches of this documentation: user documentation (with a target audience of individual Zulip users), integrations documentation (with an audience of IT folks setting up integrations), and API documentaiton (with an audience of developers writing code to extend Zulip).

 These three systems are documented in detail.